philla2020/go-aware/content/en/docs/Basic of the language/complex-types..md

 i = append(i, 100)
 fmt.Println(i) // len == 6, cap == 10 => [0 0 0 0 0 100]
 ```
+The second parameter of the append function accepts '...Type'.
+The ellipsis '...' means that it accepts any number of arguments.
 {{< alert color="warning" title="ATTENTION" >}}
 Every time a slice changes its ***cap*** means new allocation and copy, therefore pay attention to the cap and len it's a good
 way to be more efficient.